 The HCCC Library’s 3D printers are available to all HCCC students, faculty and staff to make plastic, three-dimensional objects.

-I. The Library’s 3D printers may be used only for lawful purposes.
+I. The Library’s 3D printers may be used only for lawful, non-commercial purposes.
 No one will be permitted to use the Library’s 3D printer to create material that is:

 a.
 Prohibited by local, state or federal law.